-• Create a user name and password for the Manager User.
-The manager user is used for the initial session, configuring the systems, and the access control list.
+• Create user with Manager role: the manager user is used for the initial session, configuring the MySQL Enterprise Service Manager, and defining the access control list.
 The user defined here is added to the default manager role.
-For more information, see Chapter 24, Access Control.
+For more information on the default roles, see Chapter 25, Access Control.